tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 #### Data and code integration

-`runtime.docker.mount` and other docker-specific funcs will be ignored in kubernetes context. `runtime.kubernetes.mount()` should create/use the corresponding PV/PVC in the backend pod.
+`runtime.docker.mount` and other docker-specific functions will be ignored in kubernetes context. `runtime.kubernetes.mount()` should create/use the corresponding PV/PVC in the backend pod.

 ```python
 runtime.kubernetes.mount("")